Dadido3/noita-mapcap/bin/stitch/README.md

     The size of the resulting deep zoom image (DZI) tiles in pixels.
 Defaults to 512.
   - `dzi-tile-overlap`
     The number of additional pixels around every deep zoom image (DZI) tile.
 Defaults to 2.
+  - `wepb-level`
+    Compression level of WebP files, from 0 (fast) to 9 (slow, best compression).
+Defaults to 8.
   - `xmax int`
     Right bound of the output rectangle.
 This coordinate is not included in the output.
   - `xmin int`